magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/commands/mftf.md

 Option | Description
 ---|---
-`-u`, `--upgrade` | Upgrades existing MFTF tests according to last major release requirements.
-Only tests in the default location will be upgraded with this flag.
+`-u`, `--upgrade` | Upgrades existing MFTF tests according to requirements of the last major release.
+Specifying this flag upgrades only those tests in the default location.
 Example: `build:project --upgrade`.

 ### `generate:tests`